zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed cost-free custom outposts on dedicated server
 - Fixed inability to cancel outpost task on dedicated servers
 - Fixed script A3A_template_Inv error on rebel airstrike on dedicated servers
+- Fixed present "Equip on Buy" button when headless clients are active on ds/hc configuration
+- Fixed some missing strings, typos, localization errors
 - Civilians will no longer spawn in cities destroyed by Invaders
 - Enemy squad will no longer spawn in difficult variant of Deliver Supplies mission for friendly cities
 - UAV Flyby Rivals event strike notification distance increased from 25 meters to 35 meters to give players a little bit more time to react
 - Reduced probability of Mechanized Airborne QRF
 - Improved Mechanized Airborne QRF attacking behaviour
+- (3CB Factions) Switched LDF to Occupants factions section

 ## 2.0.2
 ### Changes